 Paddle the flowing blackwater under towering 1,000-year-old cypress trees as an Audubon naturalist leads you deep into the heart of the forest.
 You’ll treasure this unique view of the swamp for the rest of your life!

-Schedule & Fees (March, April, May)
+Seasonal Schedule & Fees (March, April, May)

-Rules & Recommendations
+Rules and Recommendations

 - Availability: Canoe trips are subject to our having enough water from recent rains.
 Based on historic water levels, trip conditions become increasingly unlikely from June through September.

-- Your Own Equipment: We will allow you to bring your own kayaks, paddles, and life vests, but we recommend being able to transport kayaks atop your vehicle instead of behind with a trailer.
+- Your Own Equipment: We allow you to bring your own kayaks, paddles, and life vests, but we recommend being able to transport kayaks atop your vehicle instead of behind a trailer.
 We do not recommend bringing a kayak with a rudder unless you want to become more acquainted with every fallen tree just under the water.